What is customer experience analytics?

 For example, L.L.
 Bean’s outdoor gear might not immediately be associated with gardening – but using customer segmentation through our customer experience analytics solutions meant that they were able to get unique insights into this unexplored interest.

 Their new segment – outdoor family enthusiasts – was developed and researched using customer experience analytics.
-The company found that gardening was the top activity for this segment during spring – meaning they could push spring products that were more personalized to this audience for a better ROI.
+The company found that gardening was the top activity for this segment during spring – meaning they could push spring products that were more personalised to this audience for a better ROI.

 2. Reduce customer churn